atviriduomenys/spinta/docs/manual/migrations.rst

 ##########

 There are two types of migrations, schema and data migrations.
-Schema migrations are responsible for applying changes to you schema, data migrations are responsible for updating data when you found some kind of error in data.
+Schema migrations are responsible for applying changes to your schema, data migrations are responsible for updating data when you found some kind of error in data.

 For better visibility all migrations are stored as part of manifest YAML files.